Politics of climate change: Maladaptation

+Wars and tensions

+"Conflict sensitivity and peacebuilding" are a "key for climate policy-making."
+Wars and geopolitical tensions harm climate action, including by preventing just distribution of needed resources.
+Climate change can increase conflicts, creating a vicious cycle.
+The war in Ukraine seriously disturbed climate action.
+Military forces are responsible for 5.5% of global emissions and wars diverte resources from climate action.

 Technology

 The promise of technology is seen as both a threat and a potential boon.
 New technologies can open up possibilities for new and more effective climate policies.
 Most models that indicate a path to limiting warming to 2 °C have a big role for carbon dioxide removal, one of the approaches of climate change mitigation.
 Commentators from across the political spectrum tend to welcome CO_{2} removal.
-But some are sceptical that it will be ever be able to remove enough CO_{2} to slow global warming without there also being rapid cuts in emissions, and they warn that too much optimism about such technology may make it harder for mitigation policies to be enacted.
+But some are skeptical that it will be ever be able to remove enough CO_{2} to slow global warming without there also being rapid cuts in emissions, and they warn that too much optimism about such technology may make it harder for mitigation policies to be enacted.

 Solar radiation management is another technology aiming to reduce global warming.
-At least with the sulphur based aerosol variant, there is broad agreement that it would be effective in bringing down average global temperatures.
+At least with stratospheric aerosol injection, there is broad agreement that it would be effective in bringing down average global temperatures.
 Yet the prospect is considered unwelcome by many climate scientists.
-They warn that side effects would include possible reductions in agricultural yields due to reduced sunlight and rainfall, and possible localised temperature rises and other weather disruptions.
+They warn that side effects would include possible reductions in agricultural yields due to reduced sunlight and rainfall, and possible localized temperature rises and other weather disruptions.
 According to Michael Mann, the prospect of using solar management to reduce temperatures is another argument used to reduce willingness to enact emissions reduction policy.

 Just transition

-Economic disruption due to phaseout of carbon-intensive activities, such as coal mining, cattle farming or bottom trawling, can be politically sensitive due to the high political profile of coal miners, farmers and fishers in some countries.
+Economic disruption due to phase out of carbon-intensive activities, such as coal mining, cattle farming or bottom trawling, can be politically sensitive due to the high political profile of coal miners, farmers and fishers in some countries.
 Many labor and environmental groups advocate for a just transition that minimizes the harm and maximizes the benefits associated with climate-related changes to society, for example by providing job training.